tomgly/sample_list/README.md

 flutter pub get
 ```

-3. If you want to change your items, create a new file or edit like this [collections/car.dart](lib/collections/car.dart)
+3. If you want to change your items, edit this [collections/car.dart](lib/collections/car.dart) or create a new file like this:

 ```dart
 import 'package:isar/isar.dart';